lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 shaderProgram.setUniform("projectionMatrix", projectionMatrix);
 ```

-We are over, we can now show our quad correctly rendered, so you can now launch your program and will obtain a.... black background without any coloured quad.
-What’s happened?
+We are almost over, we can now show the quad correctly rendered, so you can now launch your program and will obtain a.... black background without any coloured quad.
+What’s happening?
 Did we break something?
-Actually no, remember that we are now simulating the effect of camera looking at our scene, and that we provided to distances, one to the farthest plane (equal to 1.000f) and one to the closest plane (equal to 0.01f).
+Well, actually no, remember that we are now simulating the effect of camera looking at our scene, and that we provided to distances, one to the farthest plane (equal to 1.000f) and one to the closest plane (equal to 0.01f).
 Our coordinates are:

 ```java
 float[] positions = new float[]{